 This is Daniel, the guy I married back in 2004.
 Like the nerds that we are, we met when we were 13 at a mutual friend’s house during a game of Dungeons and Dragons.
 Which quickly evolved into a game of Truth or Dare, since it was the ’90s and we were curious kids in the middle of puberty.
 We were on and off until 2002, when we decided to get serious.
 Daniel works in IT, is antisocial, and generally hates most people.
 But he loves me, so I guess that says something.

-This is Calvin, otherwise known as Ninja Cal, our four year old son and the kid who completed our family.
+This is Calvin, otherwise known as Ninja Cal, our five year old son and the kid who completed our family.
 He is wild and rough and fearless and makes my heart jump into my throat approximately 5,000 times a day.
-If I hadn’t already decided during my pregnancy with him that he would be our last child, I would have figured it out pretty quickly.
+If I hadn’t already decided during my pregnancy with him that he would be our last child, I would have figured it out pretty quickly thereafter.
 He is like 10 kids in the body of one, always moving and always talking.
 But he has a head full of the most epic red curls and a smile that will steal your heart, so I think I’ll keep him.
 He’s my little tee ball player and insists that he is going to play the trombone like his daddy when he gets big enough.